maxtacu/RaspicastBot/README.md

 ```
 Install all dependencies:
 ```
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```
-Create **apiKey.txt** file in the same folder as **raspicast_bot.py** script.
+Create **apiKey.txt** file in the same folder as the **raspicast_bot.py** script with the bot's API key
-Insert in the **apiKey.txt** the bot API key which you retrieved from BotFather when you created a bot in telegram.
+which you retrieved from the BotFather when you created your bot in telegram.

 Now you are ready to start the bot.
 ```